AIM3-RUC/Youmakeup_Challenge2022/README.md

 For more details, you can find them in [YouMakeup Dataset](https://github.com/AIM3-RUC/YouMakeup).

-In the  PIC Challenges 2022 , we use the following data split:
+In the PIC Challenges 2022 , we use the following data split.
+In order to avoid information leakage between the two sub-challenges, we divide the raw test set into two equal parts (containing 420 videos) as the new test set for MTVG and MDVC tasks respectively.

 | \# Total | \# Train | \# Val | #Test | Video_len |
 | -------- | -------- | ------ | ----- | --------- |